THOR on ADAM Fact Sheet

 “We are using the power of massive computation to enable not only more discoveries from existing telescopes, but also to find and track asteroids in historical images of the sky that had gone previously unnoticed because they were never intended for asteroid searches.”

-* Joachim Moeyens, co-creator of THOR, Asteroid Institute Fellow
+* Dr. Joachim Moeyens, co-creator of THOR, Asteroid Institute

 “The Asteroid Institute’s ADAM platform is perfectly suited for the THOR algorithm.
 Built on Google Cloud, ADAM’s innate scalability and computational power allows us to fully maximize THOR’s potential as a discovery algorithm and ultimately allows us to find those asteroids that have thus far remained undetected in archival datasets.
 The potential of this software ecosystem also stretches far beyond historical data – with additional development, ADAM::THOR will be able to perform real-time asteroid discovery on observations as they come in from telescopes around the globe.”